 Neighborhood Traffic Operations: Traffic Circle Program

 Due to high demand and limited funding, we have developed a process for prioritizing traffic circles.
+Because the primary purpose of a traffic circle is to reduce collisions at intersections, SDOT evaluates collisions City wide and prioritizes intersections based on the highest number of collisions.

-Step 5 - Design & Construction Overview
+Design & Construction Overview

 The traffic circle is made up of a 2’ wide concrete ring and reflectors are installed on the ring.
 The concrete ring is less than four inches high next to the road so fire trucks or other large vehicles can drive over a portion of the traffic circle without harming the landscaping.
 There are also reflective object marker signs in the center of the traffic circle so that the traffic circle is more visible at night.
 For more information on traffic circle design, see Traffic Circle Typical Design.